 Likewise, parents can engage their children in casual conversations about their reading, thus reinforcing their understanding and retention of the material.

 Feedback is essential for the development of any skill, and reading is no exception.
-Regular feedback helps one recognize their improvements and areas that need attention.
-This could be specific comments about their understanding of the subject, their thoughts on the characters, or their grasp of the central theme.
+Regular feedback helps one recognize improvements and areas that need attention.
+This could be specific comments about one’s understanding of the subject, one’s thoughts on the characters, or one’s grasp of the central theme.
+Positive reinforcement can significantly boost a student’s confidence and motivation, making them eager to continue improving.

 Incorporate audiobooks and educational podcasts into your child’s reading repertoire.
 Listening to stories can enhance comprehension skills and expose children to diverse storytelling styles.